ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ### Theme Development

-If you are a developer and need to do a customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
+If you are a developer and need to do customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
 This improves the development flow and making it much faster.

 First, make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the following commands in the theme root directory to install *npm* dependencies.